 The European Commission defines the "data economy" as one “characterized by an ecosystem of different types of market players – such as manufacturers, researchers and infrastructure providers – collaborating to ensure that data is accessible and usable.
 This enables the market players to extract value from this data, by creating a variety of applications with great potential to improve daily life (e.g. traffic management, optimization of harvests or remote health care.”
 The transition to a data economy should, according to the European Commission work for all; putting people first and opening new opportunities for business.
 Digital solutions are also key to fighting climate change and achieving the green transition.
 Ultimately the European Union wants to position itself as a “global leader” in the “data economy”.

 In February 2020, the European Commission (EC) published “The European Data Strategy – Shaping Europe’s Digital Future”.
 The purpose of this strategy is to create a single European market for digital data and from this create economic activity utilizing this information market.
-This two part article will firstly delve into the EC’s vision in more detail and, in the second part, explore how the Caribbean can leverage the EU approach in terms of implementing a similar strategy in the Caribbean and also accessing the EU data economy directly.
+This two-part series will first delve into the EC’s vision in more detail and, later, explore how the Caribbean can leverage the EU approach in terms of implementing a similar strategy in the Caribbean and also accessing the EU data economy directly.

 The EC published strategy recognises that digital technologies have transformed our economies and our society.
 The EC assessment is that “data is at the centre of this transformation”.
 According to the strategy document “The EU can become a leading role model for a society empowered by data to make better decisions in business and the public sector”.